sleak-lbl/weekly-emails/items/perlmutter.md

 the machine.

 Updated operating system and user environments have been installed on Perlmutter.
 A few ultra-friendly users are accessing the machine.
-We continue to test the machine and make improvements to its performance, rebooting it at least twice weekly.
+We hope to add more users soon.

 This newsletter item will be updated each week with the latest Perlmutter status.